NVIDIA/GenerativeAIExamples/experimental/oran-chatbot-multimodal/README.md

 Depending on the backend and model, you may need to modify the way in which you format your prompt and chat conversations to interact with the model.
 The current design considers each query independently.
 However, if you put the input as a set of user/assistant/user interactions, you can combine multi-turn conversations.
 This may also require periodic summarization of past context to ensure the chat does not exceed the context length of the model.

 ### Backend
-- Cloud Hosted: The current implementation uses the NVIDIA AI Playground APIs to abstract away the details of the infrastructure through a simple API call.
+- Cloud Hosted: The current implementation uses the NVIDIA AI Foundation Endpoints to abstract away the details of the infrastructure through a simple API call.
 You can also swap this out quickly by deploying in DGX Cloud with NVIDIA GPUs and LLMs.
 - On-Prem/Locally Hosted: If you would like to run a similar model locally, it is usually necessary to have significantly powerful hardware (Llama2-70B requires over 100GB of GPU memory) and various optimization toolkits to run inference (TRT-LLM and TensorRT).
 Smaller models (Llama2-7B, Mistral-7B, etc) are easier to run but may have worse performance.

 ## Pipeline Enhancement Opportunities: